The feasible regions for consecutive patterns of pattern-avoiding permutations: Introduction

 In this paper we study the feasible region for consecutive patterns of pattern-avoiding permutations.
-This is strongly connected with both ways of studying limits of these families of permutations refered above.
-We start by defining this region, and then we comment on these connections.
+This object is strongly connected with both the statistical study and the geometric study of permutations presented above (explanations are given below).
+We start by defining this region and presenting our main results.

 Let $\mathcal{S}_k$ denote the set of permutations of size $k$ and $\SS$ the set of all permutations.
-Many basic concepts on permutations will be provided in \cref{sect:notation}.
+Many basic concepts on permutations will be recalled in \cref{sect:notation}.
 In this introduction, we use the classical terminology and we briefly introduce essential notation along the way, like $\pcoc(\pi,\sigma)$ which denotes the proportion of consecutive occurrences of a pattern $\pi$ in a permutation $\sigma$.
-Given a set of patterns $B\subset\mathcal{S},$ we denote by $\Av_n(B)$ the set of $B$-avoiding permutations of size $n$, and by $\Av(B)\coloneqq\bigcup_{n\in\Z_{\geq 1}}\Av_n(B)$ the set of $B$-avoiding permutations of arbitrary finite size.
-We consider the \emph{pattern-avoiding feasible region for consecutive patterns for $\Av(B)$}, defined by
+Given a set of patterns $B\subset\mathcal{S},$ we denote by $\Av_n(B)$ the set of $B$-avoiding permutations of size $n$, and by $\Av(B)\coloneqq\bigcup_{n\in\Z_{\geq 0}}\Av_n(B)$ the set of $B$-avoiding permutations of arbitrary finite size.
+We denote by $|\Av_n(B)|$ the cardinality of $\Av_n(B)$.